otto-de/api-guidelines/api-guidelines/global/json/canonical-data-types/rules/should-use-common-money-object.md

 id: R100080
 ---

-# SHOULD use the common money object
+# SHOULD use common money object

-As money amounts are very common in our APIs (checkout, order-positions, transactional-communication), we would like to introduce a rule that ensures that money amounts are always formatted the same.
+As money amounts are very common in our APIs (checkout, order-positions, transactional-communication), this rule ensures that money amounts are always formatted the same.

-This money object directly benefits from existing common data types [otto:decimal][otto-decimla] and [otto:currency-code][otto-currency-code].
+This money object directly benefits from existing common data types [otto:decimal][otto-decimal] and [otto:currency-code][otto-currency-code].

 ## Schema definition